 Tacoma Power provides electric service to the city of Tacoma, Fircrest, University Place, Fife, parts of Steilacoom, Lakewood, Joint Base Lewis-McChord and unincorporated Pierce County as far south as Roy.
-That’s nearly 179,000 customers.
-View a more detailed map of our service territory and others who serve around us.
+That’s about 181,630 customers.
+View a more detailed map of our service area.

 We have been publicly owned since 1893.
 We are a division of Tacoma Public Utilities and are governed by a five-member Public Utility Board.

-Tacoma Power is an innovative, citizen-owned electric utility that generates, transmits and distributes electricity and provides energy and telecommunication services in an increasingly competitive marketplace.
+Tacoma Power is an innovative, resident-owned electric utility that generates, transmits and distributes electricity and provides energy in an increasingly competitive marketplace.